Bayesian Insights into Exchange and Restriction in Gray Matter Diffusion MRI: Methods

 \subsection{Simulation Framework and Model Fitting Setup}

-We generated synthetic diffusion MRI signals across eight experimental conditions: both biophysical models (NEXI and SANDIX, see Section~\ref{sec:model}), each evaluated under the two acquisition protocols (see Section~\ref{sec:acq_prot}), with and without the addition of Rician noise.
+We generated synthetic dMRI signals across eight experimental conditions: both biophysical models (NEXI and SANDIX, see Section~\ref{sec:model}), each evaluated under the two acquisition protocols (see Section~\ref{sec:acq_prot}), with and without the addition of Rician noise.